sam-ple/minescript-sample/README.md

 - Want to help improve this fan site?
 Pull requests are always welcome!
 - Some information may be outdated or incorrect.
 If you spot an issue, feel free to open one on GitHub!

-[View it on GitHub](https://github.com/sam-ple/minescript-sample){: .btn .fs-5 .mb-4 .mb-md-0 }

 ---

 ## 👥 Contributors

-- Made with [contrib.rocks](https://contrib.rocks).
+- Made with [contrib.rocks](https://contrib.rocks/preview?repo=sam-ple%2Fminescript-sample).
 Please note that changes may take some time to appear.

 <a href="https://github.com/sam-ple/minescript-sample/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=sam-ple/minescript-sample" />